-Brunswick County's population growth rate is projected to decrease by -1.39% with a total population of 17,191 estimated for 2020.
-This percentage is skewed due to a prison closing during the study period and is not reflective of the actual population.
+Brunswick County's population growth rate was projected to decrease by -1.39% with a total population of 17,191 estimated for 2020.
+This percentage was skewed due to a prison closing during the study period and is not reflective of the actual population.
 Brunswick County is in fact expected to have an increase in population due to increased development in the county.
-Dinwiddie County's population growth rate is expected to be approximately 5.50%, with a total population of 29,542 estimated for 2020.
-Mecklenburg County's population growth rate is expected to be approximately 0.46%, with a total population of 32,877 estimated for 2020.
+Dinwiddie County's population growth rate was expected to be approximately 5.50%, with a total population of 29,542 estimated for 2020.
+Mecklenburg County's population growth rate was expected to be approximately 0.46%, with a total population of 32,877 estimated for 2020.
+The July 1, 2020 estimates will not be updated until the second half of 2021 to include the currently delayed April 1st 2020 Decennial Census Count.

-The inmate population for the past year was 400.
-The inmate population is budgeted to be 400 in fiscal year 2021.
+The inmate population for the past year was 402.
+The inmate population is budgeted to be 400 in fiscal year 2022.